ArchieMucharla/KMP-Search-Benchmark/documents/proposal.md

 # Proposed Tests
 **Test 1**: Verifies whether KMP_search finds a known pattern in a string.

-**Test 2**: Test case that verifies whether KMP_search correctly returns an empty vector for a non-matching pattern.
+**Test 2**: Verifies whether KMP_search correctly returns an empty vector for a non-matching pattern.

-**Test 3**: Test case that verifies whether KMP_search correctly finds multiple occurrences of a pattern in a string.
+**Test 3**: Verifies whether KMP_search correctly finds multiple occurrences of a pattern in a string.

 # Data